Explore Port Protection with the Area's Only Charter Operation

 Featured in the National Geographic Channel show Port Protection, this remote outpost on Wooden Wheel Cove on the northwestern coast of Prince of Wales Island lies only minutes from some of the most productive fishing anywhere in Alaska — not just for salmon, but also for monster lingcod, halibut, and yelloweye rockfish.

-Each August, we move our boats and gear more than 100 miles by water from Craig to Port Protection — accessible only by boat or float plane — to offer the only charter fishing available in the area.
-It's not easy, but the opportunity to share the experience of fishing these pristine waters with our clients and friends is more than worth the trouble.
+We offer the only charter fishing available in the area, which is accessible only by boat or float plane.
+It's not easy operating a lodge and charters here, but the opportunity to share the experience of fishing these pristine waters with our clients and friends is more than worth the challenge.

 Fishing Port Protection

-August, when we're fishing out of Port Protection, is the peak of the silver (or coho) salmon run.
+Different species of salmon inhabit these waters at different times of the summer.
+Kings are available year-round and silvers (cohos) usually show up in August.
 But that's only part of the story.
 Because bottom species are less migratory than salmon, their numbers and size in a given area are much more easily affected by fishing pressure.
 That means the bottom fishing out of Port Protection, which experiences only a tiny fraction of the pressure of more established destinations, is truly exceptional, with abundant halibut, yelloweye rockfish and especially gargantuan lingcod.

 The remoteness of the area also brings its challenges.
 There is no easy way to replace gear or get equipment repaired, so we not only make sure our boats are in top shape before making the trip, but also take spares of nearly everything — rods and tackle, fish processing tools and supplies, even gear like downriggers and kicker motors.
 Simply put, equipment failure will not affect your trip.